Donald Trump: Science

+National emergencies/health policy

 Trump relied on declaring national emergencies to justify hundreds of actions and bypass congressional approval or regulatory review.
-For instance, he declared a national energy emergency, allowing the suspension of environmental regulations, loosening the rules for fossil fuel extraction and limiting renewable energy projects.
+For instance, he declared a national energy emergency, allowing the suspension of environmental regulations, loosening the rules for fossil fuel extraction, and limiting renewable energy projects.
 Trump withdrew the U.S. from the Paris Agreement on climate change during his first presidency, Biden reentered the agreement in 2021, and Trump again withdrew from the agreement during his second presidency.

-Dismantling government agencies enforcing the laws against political corruption and white-collar fraud, Trump reduced the Department of Justice's Public Integrity Section from 30 to five lawyers, dismissed 17 independent inspectors general at government agencies and 12 members of independent oversight boards and watchdog agencies, and disbanded the squad in the FBI's Washington field office that investigated allegations of fraud and corruption against government officials and members of Congress.
-He pardoned or dropped charges against officials accused of corruption.
+Social

-Trump attributed societal problems to diversity, equity, and inclusion (DEI) initiatives and wokeness.
+Trump has attributed societal problems to diversity, equity, and inclusion (DEI) initiatives and wokeness.
 Equating diversity with incompetence, he reversed pro-diversity policies in the federal government.
-He sought to remake civil society to his preferences by executive order.
-On DEI and antisemitism grounds, he threatened cultural institutions and sixty universities, and forced law firms to capitulate to his political agenda.

-Trump expanded the domestic use of the military and ordered military deployments to several Democratic Party-led cities, and threatened to expand his deployments further.
-Trump had crews demolish the White House's East Wing in October 2025 to make room for a White House State Ballroom, which is planned to be nearly twice the size of the White House.

-Through a series of executive orders and other actions, Trump banned trans people from the military, restricted or defunded gender-affirming healthcare, opposed inclusive language, censored research and education materials, and targeted schools, universities, and cultural institutions accused of promoting what his government calls "gender ideology", barred transgender athletes from sports, and required US passports to state transgender people's sex assigned at birth.
+He threatened cultural institutions on DEI grounds and sixty universities on accusations of antisemitism, and forced law firms to capitulate to his political agenda.
+He banned transgender people from the military through a series of executive orders and other actions; restricted or defunded gender-affirming healthcare; opposed inclusive language; censored research and education materials; targeted schools, universities, and cultural institutions accused of promoting what his government calls "gender ideology"; barred transgender athletes from sports; and required U.S. passports to state transgender people's sex assigned at birth.

+Trump expanded the domestic use of the military, ordering military deployments to several cities led by the Democratic Party, and threatened to expand his deployments further.